samlsm/tp/docs/DeveloperGuide.md

    1. Test case: `delete-class 1` followed by `undo`. <br/>
       Expected: The first class is deleted after the first command.
       The deleted class reappears in the displayed class list after the second command.
-      Details of the `delete` change shown in the status message.
+      Details of the undone `delete` change shown in the status message.

 1. Undoing commands that cannot be undone